ConferencesCode/SIGMA/README.md

 1. Download the large-scale datasets from [LINKX](https://github.com/CUAI/Non-Homophily-Large-Scale) to "data/" folder.

 2. Calculate the approximate simrank matrix using the Localpush implementation.
-Note that the input and output of Localpush are required all txt files having the following sample format:
+The input and output of Localpush are required all txt files.\n

-'''
-node_u node_v
-1 2
-2 3
-3 6
-'''
+Note that the input format is "node_u node_v", denoting each edge every single line.
+And the output format is "node_u node_v value", denoting the simrank score of node pair (node_u, node_v)

+3.